Terms and Conditions

 (b) terminates automatically on termination of this agreement for any reason.

 11.9.
-The Client consents to the use by the Supplier of photographs and images of the Supplier’s property in promotional material.
+The Client consents to the use by SMC of photographs and images of the Client’s property on their website and in social media.

 12.2.
 Each party may disclose the other party’s confidential information: